warrior-cultures-and-training

 Tairawhiti (East Coast)

 The home of Sir Āpirana Ngata, this style is known for its graceful, elongated figures and elegant proportions.
-There is a strong emphasis on the manaia (a mythological creature, often translated as a guardian) and intricate spirals.
+There is a strong emphasis on the manaia (a mythological creature, often translated as a guardian) and intricate spirals that flow with the grain of the wood.
+The figures often have a more serene expression compared to Te Arawa.
+The East Coast school of carving, led by Hone Taiapa, produced many of the master carvers who worked on meeting houses nationwide.

 Northland (Ngāpuhi)

 These regional differences are fiercely protected.
-A carver from one tribe would not typically use the patterns or styles of another tribe without first seeking permission, recognizing that these forms are intellectual property tied to whakapapa.
+A carver from one tribe would not typically use the patterns or styles of another tribe without first seeking permission and acknowledging the source.
+This respect for intellectual property is a recognition that these forms are taonga tied to whakapapa and tribal mana.
+Contemporary carvers often research their own iwi’s historical style to ensure their work is culturally appropriate.

 The Symbolic Vocabulary: Reading the Carving